Superman II: Replacing Richard Donner

-Following the release of Superman in December 1978, Spengler encountered Variety columnist Army Archerd at a Christmas party at which he confirmed that while there had been tension between him and Donner, he was proud of the film and looked forward to working with him on the sequel.
-Archerd then contacted Donner, who responded "If he's on it—I'm not."
+When Superman was released in December 1978, Spengler encountered Variety columnist Army Archerd at a Christmas party at which he confirmed that while there had been tension between him and Donner, he was proud of the film and looked forward to working with him on the sequel.
+Archerd then contacted Donner, who responded, "If he's on it—I'm not."
 Two days after the first film's general release, Marlon Brando had sued the Salkinds for $50 million claiming he had never received his percentage of the film's gross and filed a restraining order to prevent the use of his likeness.
 While his restraining order request was thrown out, Brando received $15 million from the settlement.

-Following this, producers Alexander and Ilya Salkind announced that Marlon Brando's completed scenes for Superman II would be excised from the movie to avoid having to pay the actor the reported 11.75% of gross U.S. box-office takings he was now demanding for his performance in the sequel.
+Afterwards, the Salkinds announced that Brando's completed scenes for Superman II would be excised from the movie to avoid having to pay the actor the reported 11.75% of gross U.S. box-office takings he was now demanding for his performance in the sequel.
 In addition to this, Ilya Salkind had also claimed Brando was removed due to creative differences, in which he suggested to his father: "What if it's the mother [instead]?
 She talks about love to her son.
 And it kind of made sense creatively....Jor-El had done his thing if you want."
 Donner publicly lambasted this decision, in which he told Variety, "That means no games...
 They have to want me to do it.
-It has to be on my terms and I don't mean financially.
+It has to be on my terms, and I don't mean financially.
 I mean control."